rafael-santiago/boojum/doc/Codingstyle.md

 /* INFO(Rafael): or this one. */
 ```

-Even new feature must be documented by including its advantages and drawbacks.
+All new features must be documented by including its advantages and drawbacks.
 Always be fair with the users.

 [``Back``](#topics)